Paul Cherry (author)

-Cherry is the founder of a company which delivers B2B sales training and performance coaching to teams and managers in corporations across the US and Canada..
+Cherry is the founder of Performance Based Results LLC, a company which sells B2B sales training and performance coaching to teams and managers in corporations across the US and Canada.
 Cherry's sales presentation methods have been featured in publications such as Sales & Marketing Management and Selling Power.
-He has been acknowledged as one of the best proven sales leaders.

 Cherry is a graduate of the University of Delaware where he holds a BA and MPA degree.
-He has been a member of the National Speakers Association and is a frequent keynote speaker and presenter at colleges, corporate events, business-to-business publishers and live education webinars.
+He has been a member of the National Speakers Association.

 Publications

 Questions That Sell – The Powerful Process for Discovering What Your Customer Really Wants (AMACOM) was published in 2006.
 A second edition (HarperCollins Leadership) was released in 2017.

 Questions That Get Results – Innovative Ideas Managers Can Use to Improve Their Teams’ Performance (Wiley) was published in November 2010 and coauthored by Patrick Connor.

 The Ultimate Sales Pro – What The Best Sales People Do Differently (HarperCollins Leadership) was published in August 2018.